kherud/java-llama.cpp/README.md

 - Move the file then to the correct directory, e.g., `/usr/local/lib` for most linux distributions.
 If you're not sure where to put it, just run the code.
 Java will throw an error explaining where it looks.
 - Set the JVM option `-Djna.library.path="/path/to/library/"` (IDEs like IntelliJ make this easy)

-Deployment to Maven Central is coming soon.
-The installation will also be improved soon.